 Introduces students to The Redford Stories Project as a journey of learning and discovery to connect with the natural world, ourselves and each other, and bring health to our planet and communities.
 Students experience ways words and images direct/inspire attention, and begin to consider their own visions + voices for a more just, hopeful, healthy world.

-This lesson explores our relationship to water?
+This lesson explores our relationship to water.
 Students are invited to think deeply about how water impacts conditions for life and health–for the planet and people.
-Water is the Earth’s first resource, and connects us all.
-Who is thinking about environmental justice, protection and repair with respect to water and, more specifically, the health of the ocean?
+How does the history, science and story of water connect us all?
+How is ocean health connected to community health, and who is thinking about environmental justice, protection and repair with respect to the ocean?

 What can our relationship to “non-renewable”/“renewable” energy show us about how we are, and could be, living; and who is most impacted by decisions about energy use?
-With different ways of investigating these questions, students consider fossil fuels, impacts of energy use, and what innovations exist (or could exist) to re-create our relationship to energy.
+With different ways of investigating these questions, students consider fossil fuels, impacts of energy use, what innovations exist (or could exist), and who are in “frontline communities”?